Java Tutorial: Basic Operators Examples

 Java Modulus Operator "%"

-Modulus two values or left value modulus by the right value and return the result that left from the division.
+Modulus two values or left value modulus by the right value and return the result that is left from the division.
 It uses the character "%".

 int e = 35 % 4;